haimkastner/castnet-blog/contents/en/blog/flashing-tasmota-on-sonoff-rf-bridge.md

 ## Flashing equipment

-I must say, this is the tools I used, you can buy from other sellers or similar tools.
+These are the tools I used, you can buy from other sellers or similar tools.

 ### Hardware equipment